Simplicity, Complexity, Unexpectedness, Cognition, Probability, Information

 The nature of the event is almost entirely captured by the concept ‘eclipse’.
 It is not easy to assess the complexity of a concept.
 A proxy can be the frequency of the word on the Web.

 These are estimates of the complexity of introducing the notion of ‘eclipse’ out of the blue for normal people.
-If we combine our estimates for generation and description complexity, we get a quite moderate value for unexpectedness U. This means that normal people don’t care about eclipses because the concept of eclipse does not belong to their context or concerns, as revealed by a large value of C(s).
+If we combine our estimates for generation and description complexity, we get a zero (or even worse: negative) value for unexpectedness U. This means that normal people don’t care about eclipses because the concept of eclipse does not belong to their context or concerns, as revealed by a large value of C(s).

 Note however that description complexity may be significantly lower:

 This may contribute to explaining why the lunar eclipse event was thrilling for people like me but not for the vast majority of the people.